eBay/restcommander/README.md

 So what can Commander do?
 It speaks HTTP in scale, thus is powerful with [many use cases](http://www.restsuperman.com/usecase.html).
 Here are some basic ones for automation on managing and monitoring tens of thousands web servers (See [Sample Code](http://www.restsuperman.com/monitoring-sample.html)):

 * **Monitor HTTP web servers**:  are you a company who have 50-5,000 web servers (e.g. tomcat, nginx, etc... ) running;  and want to check every minute which servers are slow or misconfigured?
-Superman can get this done for you in an hour.
+Commander can get this done for you in an hour.
 * **Config push to HTTP web servers**: If your servers use REST/SOAP APIs to update its config and you want to enforce server-specific or uniform config on demand or with auto-remediation.
-Superman is your perfect choice.
+Commander is your perfect choice.
 * **HTTP web server management work flows combining the above 2**: e.g., discover unhealthy webservers and then conduct operations (restart, config push) to them.